dassio/chatlogger/README.md

 ### No Conversations Appearing
 1. Check if auto-save is enabled in settings
 2. Verify Cursor is running and has active conversations
-3. Use the "Check Conversations" command to manually trigger detection
+3. Check the ChatLogger output channel for error messages
-4. Check the ChatLogger output channel for error messages
+4. Ensure the extension is activated (should happen automatically on startup)

 ### Missing Messages
 1. Ensure the check interval is appropriate for your usage